 Deciding whether to rent or purchase a property can be a tricky decision.
 If you’re flying the nest or deciding whether to take the plunge and purchase a property, there’s a lot to consider.
 It’s important to weigh up the pros and cons and figure out which will suit you and your lifestyle best.
 To some, buying a property might seem like the better option as it offers stability and long-term security yet you have the freedom to decorate and make it your own.
 For others, renting might be the obvious choice as it offers flexibility and more freedom.

-Our team has compiled some information on the advantages of both buying and renting to help you make a more informed decision…
+Wondering whether you should buy or rent in Colchester, Essex?
+Our team has compiled some information on the advantages of both options to help you make a more informed decision…

 Advantages of Owning a Home

 From mortgage payments to property maintenance and repairs, there’s a lot of responsibility that comes with owning a home.
 You’ll also need to ensure that you’re happy with the interest rate on your mortgage, consider the extra cost of bills and home improvements, and budget to avoid missing any payments.
 However, owning a property can be extremely worthwhile too.

 Here are some of the advantages of purchasing a home...

 Being a homeowner can provide you with long-term security.
 As long as you keep up with your mortgage payments, it’s your home and nobody can tell you otherwise.
 Whilst it is certainly possible to stay in rented accommodation for a long period of time, circumstances can change and your landlord may decide that they need the property or would like to sell it.
 When you own a property, you’ll most likely feel much more secure.
 Feeling settled and secure might encourage you to put down roots, get to know your neighbours and take part in community activities.